Master of Computing Technology (Software and the Web)

 If you want to study software and the web, then USQ’s Master of Computing Technology (Software and the Web) might be for you.
 Enhancing your professional skills, this degree equips you to become a problem-solver and innovative thinker in the IT industry.

-In addition to studying the courses within the Software and the Web specialisation, you will select one of the below Research specialisations:
+In addition to studying the courses within the Software and the Web specialisation, you will select one of two of the below Research specialisations:

 - Applied Research - You will be a part of research training courses, learning about research practice and ethics, data science and visualisation, preparing you to research thoroughly and effectively.
 Upon graduation, you will not be eligible for enrolment in the Doctor of Philosophy (PhD).

 - Advanced Research - Undertake an exciting research project under the guidance of an available supervisor.
 You will learn how to gather, organise and analyse information and ideas, to review, research and report on your chosen project area.
 Upon graduation you will be eligible to apply for the Doctor Of Philosophy (PhD).

 The Master of Computing Technology is accredited at professional level by the Australian Computer Society (ACS) and, through the Seoul Accord, is recognised in other countries.
 The Seoul Accord is a multi-lateral agreement that allows ACS accreditation to be recognised globally.
 This means when you graduate, your degree will be recognised by other countries who are members of the Accord.

 USQ’s Master of Computing Technology is flexible and relevant to a workforce that thrives on science and technology.
 You will possess high-level skills in computing theory, practice and research, giving you a competitive advantage in a career that is dynamic, global and in demand.
 Career opportunities after completion of this degree include software engineer, IT manager, database designer, database administrator, system and network administrator, and web information professional.

 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are: